 Nowadays, just about everyone looking to buy or sell real estate begins their search online.

-And a small handful of websites seem to be dominating the home buying process, including oddly-named real estate tech companies.
+And a small handful of websites seem to be dominating the home buying space, including oddly-named real estate tech companies.

 I use these websites all the time when researching real estate, but never actually knew the details behind their names.
 So here goes.

-The company’s stock is currently valued at a whopping $2.72 billion.
-Well done Zillow.
+The publicly traded company’s stock is currently valued at a whopping $23 billion.
+Well done Zillow, well done.